Achievements API

 What is the difference between achievements and badges?

-In Trophy, achievements and badges are the same concept.
-An achievement is a milestone a user can reach, and each achievement has a badge — an image that represents the accomplishment.
-You configure both the trigger conditions and badge artwork in the dashboard.
+In Trophy, the achievements API and badges API are two sides of the same concept.
+An achievement is a milestone a user can reach; each achievement has a badge — an image that represents the accomplishment.
+You configure both the trigger conditions and badge for each achievement in the dashboard.

 How do I trigger achievements automatically?

-Achievements can be triggered by metric thresholds (e.g., "wrote 10,000 words"), streak milestones (e.g., "7-day streak"), or via a direct API call for custom logic.
-Trophy evaluates triggers automatically whenever you send a metric event.
+Trophy's gamification achievements API evaluates three trigger types: metric thresholds (e.g., "wrote 10,000 words"), streak milestones (e.g., "7-day streak"), and direct API calls (e.g., "profile completed") for custom logic.
+Triggers are evaluated automatically whenever you send a metric event — no polling or scheduled jobs needed.

-Yes.
-Upload any badge image when creating an achievement in the dashboard.
-Trophy hosts the images and returns the badge URL in the API response so you can display them in your app.
+Upload any badge image when creating an achievement in the Trophy dashboard.
+Trophy hosts image files and returns the badge URL in every API response, so you can award badges programmatically and render them in your app without managing your own asset storage.
+Alternatively if you already have asset storage, you can pass a custom badge URL to Trophy directly.

 How do I show achievement progress to users?

 Use the get achievements endpoint to fetch both completed and in-progress achievements.
-The response includes progress data so you can render progress bars and completion percentages.
+The response includes progress data so you can render progress bars, completion percentages and rarity statistics.

 Can I use achievements for onboarding milestones?